InVivo seeks longer-term control in Casino-Teract retail tie-up

 "It would be a potential option in a three to five year timeline," he told Reuters.

+Casino and Teract also specified in their announcement that 500 million euros in equity would be injected in the new venture to support growth and talks with investors were under way to also become shareholders.

+These would mostly be financial investors, Blandinieres added, declining to give further details.

-(Reporting by Gus Trompiz and Sybille de La Hamaide, Editing by Louise Heavens)
+(Reporting by Gus Trompiz and Sybille de La Hamaide, Editing by Louise Heavens and Aurora Ellis)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))